The pipeline at a glance

 Legaia's runtime is driven by five independent VMs that talk to one shared actor model.
 Four are clean bytecode dispatchers (actor / move-table / motion / field-event); the fifth (effect) is a per-slot state machine - different shape, same architectural role.
 Click each card to read the dedicated subsystem page.

-How they wire together: field-VM op 0x22 EXEC_MOVE calls FUN_800204F8 to stage a move record into the actor; the per-frame actor tick (FUN_80021DF4) calls FUN_80023070 to step the move VM; move-VM opcode 0x2F escapes to the town overlay extension at FUN_801D362C.
-The motion VM (FUN_8003774C) runs independently per actor for NPC pathing and camera-follow paths; the engine's Camera ticks it via Camera::tick_script.
-The effect VM is on a different track — battle-only — but shares the same actor model: every effect is bound to a master-slot actor that the script-VM and battle-action SM can reference.
+How they wire together: field-VM op 0x22 EXEC_MOVE calls FUN_800204F8 to stage a move record into the actor; the per-frame actor tick (FUN_80021DF4) calls FUN_80023070 to step the move VM; move-VM opcode 0x2F escapes to FUN_801D362C, an overlay-resident extension dispatcher (the same 61-sub-opcode dispatcher is loaded by town, world-map, dialog, and cutscene overlays; each supplies its own JT contents).
+The motion VM (FUN_8003774C) runs independently per actor for NPC pathing and camera-follow paths.
+The effect VM is on a different track - battle-only - but shares the same actor model: every effect is bound to a master-slot actor that the script-VM and battle-action SM can reference.